p-na/ceph-dev-docker/README.md

 environment, although it might be used as one.
 Hence it may contain some specific additions which I personally felt like having.

+The image will be based on Ubuntu 18.04 Bionic Beaver.

 ## Usage of ceph-ceph-docker only

 ### Build the Docker Image